shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 What abstraction layers?
 What will the APIs between different components look like?
 Which tests should we have, at which layers?

-I'll talk about examples (and do some POCs) of such design patterns in this series.
+I'll talk about examples (and do some POCs) of such design patterns.

 It's worth mentioning that most (or all) concepts are not going to be too exotic - the approaches we'll explore are variations of established industry techniques.